kamingfung/CLM-Analysis-Tools/README.md

 Sometimes you may wonder how variables evolve over time. `plot_var_annaul.R` gather variables from cases and use line plots to show temporal variabilities of variables.
 Again, outputted plots will be stored in folder `_png`.

 ### Plotting comparison between two datasets
-Correlation analysis is useful to investigate rather variables are linearly related to each other. `plot_CLM_cor.R` aims to help you finish the task.
-Outputs of this script are maps showing annual total value in each grid and put a marker on that grid if monthly variable values of the two datasets in that gridcell is correlated with a p-value smaller than 0.05.
-If the correlation has a R-sqaure value greater than 0.5, the marker will be displayed in a darker color.
+Correlation analysis is useful to investigate whether two sets of variables are linearly related to each other. `plot_CLM_cor.R` aims to help you finish the task.
+Outputs of this script are maps showing annual total value in each gridcell and put a marker on that gridcell if monthly variable values of the two datasets in that gridcell is correlated with a `p-value` smaller than `0.05`.
+If the correlation has a `R-sqaure` value greater than `0.5`, the marker will be displayed in a darker color.

 #
 Hope you would find these tools useful.